Central Florida Paralegal Association, Inc.

 Baker Co 7th Marines, 1st Battalion - Iraq

-Helmets atop rifles honored the day so many died.
-Four U.S. Marines in Iraq held Old Glory a few feet off the desert sand.
-Dozens of others stood around them, spelling out a special message.
-The unit assembled Tuesday in a formation of husbands and sons and helmets and weapons that spelled out, "9-11: We Remember."
+Helmets atop rifles honor the dead.
+Four US Marines in Iraq held Old Glory a few feet off the desert sand.
+Dozens of others stood around them, spelling out the special message honoring the 09/11/2001 victims.

 Click here to donate directly to the USO